-Twentieth century graduates of note include athlete Sir Roger Bannister and authors Martin Amis and J.R.R.
-Tolkein.
+Twentieth-century graduates of note include athlete Sir Roger Bannister and authors Martin Amis and J.R.R.
+Tolkien.
 Look for a bust of Tolkein by the chapel entrance.
 Exeter was also the first of the former all-male colleges to admit women.

 Exeter in Literature

 The college was the inspiration for author Philip Pullman's Jordan College in his popular trilogy 'His Dark Materials'.
 The college was used as a setting for the film adaptation of the first book in the series, 'The Golden Compass'.

 The earliest surviving part of the medieval college is Palmer's Tower, in the Front Quadrangle.
 Built in 1432, the Tower has a memorial to college members killed in WWI at ground level.
 On one side of the Front Quad is the college chapel, and opposite the chapel is the Hall, built in 1618.
 A passage from Front Quad leads to the Fellow's Garden, also designed by Scott, in the style of a medieval garden space.
 At one side of the garden is a viewing mound which looks over Radcliffe Square.

 The general public is usually allowed to visit Exeter College most afternoons unless special events are taking place.
 There is no charge to visit.
 Just use the main entrance on Turl Street.